r-ilagan/spots-for-rocks/README.md

 This is a side project that I am creating to help me learn and understand how to build a full-stack web application.

+Users will be able to register, login, create/edit/delete (that they own) Spots, add/edit/delete comments (that they own), and view Spots.

 The stack that I will be using is the MEN (Mongo, Express, Node) stack.
 In addition, I will also be using ReSTful routes and api to build the application.

 The website is hosted on AWS Elastic BeanStalk with a Route 53 domain

-Lastly, I am also using Bootstrap 4 and a template engine called EJS to style the site.
+Lastly, I am also using Bootstrap 4 and EJS to style the site.

 ---